 If a particle sensor is a must-have feature, the Levoit Core 600S is a good alternative, though its clean air delivery rate is a little lower.
 Alternatively, if you don't mind spending a lot more on a smart unit that makes much less noise, you could also consider the Dyson Purifier Big+Quiet Formaldehyde BP04/BP03.
 Just be aware that despite its large footprint and high price, its clean air delivery rate is also less than that of the comparatively humble Honeywell.

-Look at the Levoit Vital 200S if you suffer from allergies but don't need quite as large a machine or don't want to pay as much for an air purifier.
+Look at the Levoit Vital 200S if you have allergies but don't need as large a machine or don't want to pay as much for an air purifier.
 While its main filter technically lacks a HEPA certification, it does a fantastic job of trapping the smallest airborne allergens, ranging from dust to pollen to pet dander.
-However, its clean air delivery rate isn't quite as high as the Honeywell HPA300.
+However, its clean air delivery rate isn't as high as the Honeywell HPA300.
 Unlike that model, it has an onboard particle sensor, allowing it to adjust its fan speed in real-time based on current particle levels.
 It's also Wi-Fi enabled, so you can operate it through your smartphone using the Levoit VeSync companion app.

 The Core 300 is also compatible with other Levoit filters meant to counteract more specific types of allergens.
 There's the 4-Stage Smoke Remover filter, the 3-Stage Toxin Absorber filter, and the 3-Stage Pet Allergy filter.
 We haven't yet tested the device with these filters, though we don't expect a massive performance differential across these filter types.